tagohd/mono/Characters/James Redawić/James's Excuse.md

 And of course, HP is just an abstraction of your ability to keep going in a fight.
 What it's actually analogous to might not really matter.

 %%
-sudoMajor:: Some new ideas about magic
+sudoMajor:: Some new ideas about magic.
+Read this first.
 Priority:: 1
 #majorChange #unseenByLun
 %%